-Kelty Sequoia 4 Person Camping Tent is a new tent this brand launched in 2018, a dome-cabin hybrid freestanding structure with a large vestibule.
+Kelty Sequoia 4 Person Camping Tent is a new tent this brand launched recently, a dome-cabin hybrid freestanding structure with a large vestibule.

 Key features & benefits